MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-business-central-in-powerbi.md

     To view Power BI reports embedded in [!INCLUDE[prod_short](includes/prod_short.md)] pages, an application must be registered for [!INCLUDE[prod_short](includes/prod_short.md)] in Microsoft Azure.
 The registered application needs permission to Power BI services.
 At a minimum, the app requires  **User.ReadWrite.All** permission.
 For users to view reports from shared Power BI workspaces, the app requires **Workspace.Read.All** permission.
 For more information, see [Registering [!INCLUDE[prod_short](includes/prod_short.md)] On-Premises in Microsoft Entra ID for Integrating with Other Services](/dynamics365/business-central/dev-itpro/administration/register-app-azure).

     > [!NOTE]
     > If your deployment uses NavUserPassword authentication, [!INCLUDE[prod_short](includes/prod_short.md)] connects to the same Power BI service for all users.
 You'll specify this service account as part of registering the application.
-With Microsoft Entra authentication, [!INCLUDE[prod_short](includes/prod_short.md)] connects to the Power BI service associated with the individual user accounts.-->
+With Microsoft Entra authentication, [!INCLUDE[prod_short](includes/prod_short.md)] connects to the Power BI service associated with the individual user accounts.

     <!-- Windows authentication can also be used but you can't get data from BC in Power BI -->
 5. Make the initial connection from Business Central to Power BI.